From the Palaces and Parks of Potsdam and Berlin World Heritage inscription:

 - King’s forest in Potsdam (along with surrounding palace and park)

-The Palaces and Parks of Potsdam and Berlin is of outstanding cultural treasure in Germany.
-The expansive parks, elaborately designed buildings (over 150 of them), and the majestic tree-lined avenues, combine to make this one of Potsdam’s and Berlin’s most important architectural monuments.
+The Palaces and Parks of Potsdam and Berlin are of outstanding cultural treasure in Germany.
+The expansive parks, elaborately designed buildings (over 150 of them), and the majestic tree-lined avenues combine to make this one of Potsdam’s and Berlin’s most important architectural monuments.

 It all started when Frederick the Great commissioned for the Sansoucci Palace to be built in 1745.
 He wanted the palace to become his summer residence.
 Hence, it also makes the Sansoucci Palace as the oldest structure within the group of parks and palaces recognized by UNESCO in this property.
 The entire property that was added to the UNESCO list covers more than 2,000 hectares in land area.
 These palaces and parks exhibit not just a harmonious and unified architectural movement, but also an architectural heritage that makes them unique in Germany.
 For this reason, some of the sites included within the UNESCO site have been drawing tourists from all over the world.
 It has also captured the attention of filmmakers as some of these sites have been picked as film locations.